spacetelescope/stwcs/doc/source/headerlet_def.rst

 ===========================================================================
-Definition of a Headerlet and It's Role in Updating WCS Information - DRAFT
+Definition of a Headerlet and Its Role in Updating WCS Information - DRAFT
 ===========================================================================

 .. abstract::